neo-project/docs/en-us/node/network-protocol.md

    |---|---|---|---|
    |36*?|Inventories|inv_vect[]|data of inventories|

-   The node can broadcast the object information it owns by this message.
-The message can be sent automatically or can be used to answer getbloks messages.
+   This message can be used by the node to broadcast the object information it owns.
+The message can be sent automatically or can be used to answer getblocks requests.

    Object information is included in the list: